 As you can see, both modes are just preferences.
 But for right-handed people, mode 1 is the best for airplanes.

-For example, you can throw in a barrel roll or two with your left hand.
-All the while controlling the throttle with your right hand.
+For example, you can throw in a barrel roll or two with your left hand and control the throttle with your right hand.

 But for helicopters, elevation is necessary and is key to everything.
 Since they only have throttle and elevation, mode 2 is significantly easier.